lips-hci/ae400-realsense-sdk/README.md

 ```
 ![run rs-capture screenshot](screenshot-rs-capture.png)

-### Installation on Windows system
+### Installation on Windows
-Assume you have ran the script to patch your RealSense repository and also completed CMake configuration and generation to get Visual Studio 2015/2017 project solution(.sln) on Windows.
+Assume you have processed the script to patch your RealSense™ SDK repository and completed CMake configuration and generation to generate the Visual Studio 2015/2017 project solution.
 Open librealsense2.sln, find project 'install_network_config' and edit the source 'network.json'

 ![edit vs2017 project install_network_config](screenshot-vs2017-project-install_network_config.png)